-3.2.2.
-Travel Time & Delay and Boarding & Alighting Test Runs a.
-Vehicle Selection
+280 3.2.2.
+Travel Time & Delay and Boarding & Alighting Test Runs

-Pre-Survey
+282 Pre-Survey

-The proposed method only requires one surveyor (per route or starting point) to execute.
-However, the following preparations must be conducted prior to the survey runs:

-The viewing angle of the device must be devoid of any obstructions on the windshield.
+- The proposed method only requires one surveyor (per route or starting point) to execute.
+However, the following preparations must be conducted prior to the survey runs: - a.
+Vehicle Selection - The viewing angle of the device must be devoid of any obstructions on the windshield.
 It is important to select the units that will allow a clear view of the road, traffic conditions, and traffic signals.
-This drastically affected the roster of eligible units since UV Express Vehicles are required by law to bear service markings, with most units having opaque "UV Express Service" markings placed across the upper portion of the windshield.

-b.
-Driver Briefing

-Drivers cooperation is an integral part of the methodology.
+This drastically affects the roster of eligible units since UV Express Vehicles are required to bear service markings, with most units having opaque "UV Express Service" markings placed across the upper portion of the windshield. - b.
+Driver Briefing - Drivers cooperation is an integral part of the methodology.
 Drivers of the selected units must be properly informed of the objective of the study, and the kind of data that will be collected.
 The driver's knowledge of the device will also help ensure that data will not be accidentally lost or overwritten.
-To safeguard the devices, it is important to establish rapport with the drivers and to collect basic information such as proof of identification, contact details, and name of the operator.
-Coordination with the operators or driver associations is also recommended.

-c.
-Device installation

-Dash camera units must be installed in the vehicles at least one day before the scheduled day of data collection.
-This is to ensure proper installation of the devices; loosely-fastened units may fall off during the time of data collection and result in loss of data.

-Once pre-survey preparations are taken care of, the devices will be able to collect video footage of the trips taken by the selected units.
-Depending on the study requirements, the duration of data collection, and the capacity of the device memory, additional memory cards may have to be used.
+To safeguard the devices, it is important to establish rapport with the drivers and to collect basic information such as proof of identification, contact details, and name of operator.
+Coordination with the operators or driver associations are also recommended. - 301 c.
+Device installation - 302Dash camera units must be installed in the vehicles at least one day before the303scheduled day of data collection.
+This is to ensure proper installation of the devices;304loosely-fastened units may fall off during the time of data collection and result to loss305of data. - 306 Once pre-survey preparations are taken care of, the devices will be able to collect video 307 footage of the trips taken by the selected units.
+Depending on the study needs, the duration of 308 data collection, and the capacity of the device memory, additional memory cards may have to 309 be used. - 310311 Actual Survey - 312

-Actual Survey

-For this study, the vehicles with installed dash cameras were deployed to collect data on a 3.9-kilometer route along Marcos Highway, from the Light Rail Transit Line 2 (LRT-2) going to SM Masinag.
+For this study, the vehicles with installed dash cameras were deployed to collect data on a 3.9kilometer route along Marcos Highway, from the Light Rail Transit Line 2 (LRT-2) going to SM Masinag.

 Marcos Highway is a ten-lane secondary national road and is a component of Radial Road 6 (R-6).
 The section under study covers the length of Marcos Highway located in the cities of Marikina and Antipolo which caters to 5 lanes of traffic per direction, separated by medians approximately 5 meters in width.
-Survey stations were selected based on prominence and visibility (day time and night time), and distances between stations were kept as uniform as possible.
+Survey stations were selected based on prominence and visibility (day time and night time); and distances between stations were kept as uniform as possible.
 Station details are provided in the table below, while a map of the study area and location of the stations is shown in Figure 5.